Waiting for recovery despite cautiously positive signals

-- The UniCredit Bank Austria Purchasing Managers' Index rose to 45.7 points in January, the highest value for six months
+- The UniCredit Bank Austria Purchasing Managers' Index rose for the second month in a row in February to 46.7 points, the highest value for exactly two years

 UniCredit Bank Austria Purchasing Managers' Index (PDF)